CoolCat467/idlereload/README.md

 If everything went well, alongside `ZzDummy` there should be and option called `idlereload`.
 This is where you can configure how idlereload works.

+### Future Work
+Maybe add support for asynchronously checking if we need to reload and display a header message like code context that disk version has changed.